 If your employer’s insurer denies your claim, you can continue to fight for benefits.
 Macon workers’ compensation attorneys can guide you through the appeal process, so you receive a fair amount.
 You can file an appeal with the Georgia State Board Of Workers’ Compensation to have your case reviewed by a judge.

-Reasons I Can Be Denied Benefits
+Reasons You Could Be Denied Benefits

-Many workers’ compensation benefits are denied or reduced due to missing information.
+Many workers’ comp benefits are denied or reduced due to missing information.
 For example, contact information that is missing or incomplete can prevent an insurer from requesting additional documents.
 Other examples include failure to mention how extensive your pain was to your physician or failure to report all of your injuries.
 These are just some of the ways you may not receive all of your benefits.

 Lack Of Evidence Or Unknown Cause